 Amy Boucher Pye

 Amy is a writer, speaker, and spiritual director.
 She’s the author of several books, including 7 Ways to Pray: Time-Tested Practices for Encountering God.
 She loves writing devotional thoughts, including for the world-renowned Our Daily Bread.
 She lives with her family in North London.
-Find her at amyboucherpye.com or on FacebookInstagram, and Twitter.
+Find her at amyboucherpye.com.

 You Are So Loved

-Do you love yourself like God loves you?
-Do you live like you’re valuable?
-Do you live like you’re set free?
+Do you love yourself as God loves you?
+Do you live as if you’re valuable?
+Do you live as if you’re set free?